Maolin-Wei/Online_Courses_Study/README.md

 # Online_Course_Study
-The repository is used for study, to store materials for online courses, especially for assignments codes, lab codes written by myself and so on.
+The repository is used to store learning materials such as assignments codes, lab codes written by myself when I study online courses.